IvanUkhov/blog/_drafts/2020-02-01-net-promoter.md

   - poststratification
 ---

-Customer surveys are naturally prone to participation bias, which arises when individuals decide not to respond to the survey in question, and this pattern is not random.
-An example could be new customers replying less eagerly than those who are senior.
-This renders the collected sample of responses unrepresentative of the target population.
-In this article, we shall tackle participation bias for the case of the net promoter survey by means of multilevel Bayesian regression and poststratification.
+Customer surveys are naturally prone to biases.
+One prominent example is participation bias, which arises when individuals decide not to respond to the survey, and this pattern is not random.
+For instance, new customers might rely less eagerly than those who are senior.
+This renders the obtained responses unrepresentative of the target population.
+In this article, we shall tackle participation bias for the case of the net promoter survey by means of multilevel regression and poststratification.

-This article is a sequel to “[A Bayesian approach to the inference of the net promoter score][article],” where we built a hierarchical model for inferring the net promoter score for an arbitrary segmentation of a customer base.
-The reader is encouraged to skim over that article in order to recall the mechanics of the net promoter score and the structure of the model that was constructed.
-In the previous article, we made the assumption that the sample was representative of the population, which, as mentioned earlier, is often not the case.
-In this article, we mitigate this problem using a technique called poststratification.
+More specifically, the discussion here is a sequel to “[A Bayesian approach to the inference of the net promoter score][article],” where we built a hierarchical model for inferring the net promoter score for an arbitrary segmentation of a customer base.
+The reader is encouraged to skim over that article to recall the mechanics of the score and the structure of the model that was constructed.
+In that article, there was an assumption made that the sample was representative of the population, which, as mentioned earlier, is often not the case.
+In what follows, we mitigate this problem using a technique called poststratification.
 The technique works by matching proportions observed in the sample with those observed in the population with respect to several dimensions, such as age, country, and gender.
-However, in order to be able to poststratify, the model has to have access to all these dimensions at once, which the model built earlier is not well suited for.
+However, in order to be able to poststratify, the model has to have access to all these dimensions at once, which the model built earlier is not suited for.
 To enable this, we switch gears to multilevel multinomial regression.

 # Problem